kip2/migrate-PostgreSQL/README.md

 For example,

-- If you define table creation in `up`, define a SQL statement to delete that table in `down`.
+- If you define table creation in `up file`, define a SQL statement to delete that table in `down file`.
-- If you define an insert statement in `up`, define a SQL statement to delete the inserted data in `down`.
+- If you define an insert statement in `up file`, define a SQL statement to delete the inserted data in `down file`.

-In the example below, the SQL statement to delete the table defined in `up` is written:
+In the example below, the SQL statement to delete the table defined in `up file` is written:

 ```sql
 DROP TABLE users;